ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 **Below: Connectivity.** Everything in this document presupposes that the path exists.
-Every detector here is silent, or meaningless, on a connection that never established — there is no round trip to average, no stream carrying packets, and `BlockedTransportDetector` explicitly refuses to judge a transport whose ICE is not verified.
+Every detector here is silent, or meaningless, on a connection that never established — there is no round trip to average, no stream carrying packets, and `BlockedStunRequestsDetector` explicitly refuses to judge a transport whose ICE is not verified.
 When a session raises both a connectivity issue and a transport quality one, read the connectivity issue first: the lowest category that fired is the diagnosis.